-Figure 5 Napoléon Bonaparte
+Figure 5.
+Napoléon Bonaparte

-There was a concerted French effort at this time to try and match the British Navy and its navigational standards, and hopefully its successes.
-From this milieu emerged the idea of the Baudin Expedition to Nouvelle Hollande.
-It was approved by First Consul Napoléon, partly in response to the British settlement at Sydney Cove.
-A year after Baudin's ships came back from Nouvelle Hollande in 1804, without him as he has died in Mauritius, the French fleet was defeated at Trafalgar.
-The then Emperor Napoléon agreed in 1806 that scientist Péron and hydrographer de Freycinet would have access to the records of Baudin's voyage and prepare a glorious narrative of the latest French voyage to Nouvelle Hollande, and publish it along with the first full map of this island continent.
+Napoléon became Emperor in 1804 riding a wave of popularity.
+Earlier, the French fleet had been defeated in the Mediterranean in the battle of Aboukir Bay, following Napoléon's campaign to Egypt.
+A year after Baudin's ships came back from Nouvelle Hollande in 1804, without him, the French fleet was defeated at Trafalgar.
+The Emperor agreed in 1806 that scientist Péron and hydrographer de Freycinet would have access to the records of Baudin's voyage and prepare a glorious narrative of the latest French voyage to Nouvelle Hollande, and publish it along with the first full map of this island continent.

-Figure 6 Matthew Flinders
+Figure 6.
+Matthew Flinders

-The Englishman Matthew Flinders meanwhile, was under house arrest in Mauritius, compliments of its Governor and confidant of Napoléon, General Charles Decaen.
-Consequently, Flinders was not in a position to publish his narrative and map of Terra Australis until 1814, following his returned to England after being detained in Mauritius for six years.
-And so it would seem the first full continental map of the continent was published in Paris in 1811.
+The Englishman Matthew Flinders meanwhile, was under house arrest in Mauritius, compliments of its Governor and confidant of Napoléon, General Charles Decaen, who would have been Governor of the French colonies in India had the British not reneged\on the terms of the Treaty of Amiens.
+Consequently, Flinders was not in a position to publish his narrative and map of Terra Australis until he returned to England after six years in Mauritius, as it happened in 1814.
+And so it would seem the first full map of the continent was published in Paris in 1811.
+To discuss this I now hand over to my colleague Rupert Gerritsen.